divio/divio-cloud-docs/background/docker-basics.rst

     In our case, a Docker application is the collection of components that is responsible for a website and its functionality, including everything from the database to the frontend code.

-    Docker applications are typically managed using :ref:`Docker Compose
-    <docker-compose-reference>`, and configured in a :ref:`docker-compose.yml
-    <docker-compose-yml-reference>` file.

     A Docker application will typically include multiple *containers*.